karolfaltyn/coffeehouse/README.md

 ## Technologies Used

--   React
--   JavaScript
+-   **React**: For building dynamic and interactive user interfaces.

+-   **JavaScript**: Core language for client-side functionality and logic.

+-   **Tailwind CSS**: Utility-first CSS framework for creating custom, responsive designs.

--   Tailwind CSS
+-   **PostCSS**: CSS processor for enhanced styling and optimization.

--   PostCSS
+-   **Session Storage**: For managing data storage during a single browser session.

 ## License